-In July 2007, the United Nations Security Council adopted Resolution 1769, establishing the African Union-United Nations Mission in Darfur (UNAMID), the largest and the first collaborative UN peacekeeping operation.
-Since the initial blue-helmeted troops set foot in Sudan's western region, UNAMID has been carrying out complex mandated task in a vast, conflict-affected territory in the absence of a comprehensive peace agreement and in an environment fraught with operational as well as infrastructural challenges.
+In July 2007, the United Nations Security adopted Resolution 1769, African establishing the Union-United Nations Mission in Darfur (UNAMID), the largest and the first collaborative UN peacekeeping operation.
+Since the initial blue-helmeted troops set foot in Sudan's western region, UNAMID has been carrying out complex mandated tasks in a vast, conflict-affected territory in the absence of a comprehensive peace agreement and in an environment fraught with operational as well as infrastructural challenges.

 In 2013, Lt.
-General Paul Ignace Mella of Tanzania was appointed to the position of UNA-MID's Force Commander, heading the Mission's military component.
+General Paul Ignace Mella of Tanzania was appointed to the position of UNAMID's Force Commander, heading the Mission's military component.
 Some 13,000 military personnel work under his leadership in 35 locations across Darfur.
 In this insightful interview, Lt.
-General Mella speaks about the immensely sensitive and challenging work of UNAMID's military peacekeepers, especially with regard to protection of the civilian populations of Darfur who are the victims of the decade-long conflict that has decimated the region.
+General Mella speaks about the immensely sensitive and challenging work of UNAMID's military peacekeepers, especially with regard to protection of the civilian populations of Darfur who are the victims of the conflict that has decimated the region.